 Get an art fix on the Tiwi Islands

-Dubbed the Islands of Smiles, the Tiwis – 70 kilometres (43 miles) north of Darwin – are accessible via charter plane (AUD$925) and boat (AUD$335).
-Take a three day trip (AUD$1485) with Sail Darwin and visit the islands' key art centres.
+Dubbed the Islands of Smiles, the Tiwis – 70 kilometres (43 miles) north of Darwin – are accessible via charter plane and boat.
+Take a three-day trip with Sail Darwin and visit the islands' key art centres.
 The Tiwis specialise in wooden sculptures, traditional painting and vibrant, modern fabric designs.
 Artists are often around to have a chat and share the stories behind their creations.